-Where the trader wishes to surrender a consent, they must give the council 21 days written notice.
-Notice must be sent to the Wolverhampton Markets Office, Temple Street, Wolverhampton WV2 4AN.
+Where the trader wishes to surrender a consent, they must give the Council 21 days written notice.

+Notice must be sent to: City of Wolverhampton Council Markets Service Temple Street Wolverhampton WV2 4AN

-10. Special Event and Occasional Market/Fair Street Trading
+10.0 Special Event and Occasional Market/Fair Street Trading

-Special Event Street Trading (two or more street trading units) A 'special event' is where there are two or more street trading consents to be issued to the traders at that event, and where the event is organised by a single person/ organisation.
+Special event street trading consent is where there are two or more street trading consents to be issued to the traders at that event, and where the event is organised by a single person/organisation.

-The organiser of the special event will apply to the Council for an occasional consent and request- their event to be considered a 'special event' where street trading is taking part at the event.
+The organiser of the special event will apply to the Council for an occasional consent and request their event to be considered a 'special event' where street trading is taking part at the event.
 The event organiser will provide full details of each trader attending the event and inform each trader that they must apply to the Council for an occasional consent.